By Peter Vasquez, Director of Operations at Mix

 To learn more about how to do that, I recommend reading my colleague Patty’s post, The Power of Workforce Planning, and taking notes.

-If you feel confident that outsourcing some of your talent is the right decision, stay tuned for part two of this series, “4 Things to Think About if You’re Ready to Outsource Your Life Sciences Talent,” or reach out to our Mix Talent team to discuss your unique needs.
+If you feel confident that outsourcing some of your talent is the right decision, check out part two of this series 4 Things to Think About if You’re Ready to Outsource Your Life Sciences Talent, or reach out to our Mix Talent team to discuss your unique needs.

 At Mix, we specialize in talent and partner with life science companies to plan for, recruit, assess, optimize, scale, and develop top talent in whatever way best aligns with their business and people strategies.
 And now our Mix CTO team provides organizations a flexible solution with rapid access to top talent spanning pre-commercial, medical affairs, and sales organizations along with contingent talent augmentation for growing companies.